 Although you may not be able to travel to Romania at the moment, you can still experience the magic of Transylvania with a virtual tour of Dracula’s Castle.
 Originally known as Bran Castle, this historic building sits atop a cliff and is at least 600 years old.
 There’s no evidence of Vlad Tepes having any direct connection to it, but it’s been said that Bram Stoker based the castle in his novel off of this architectural wonder.

-Fangsmith Father Sebastiaan recently relaunched his podcast Endless Night Vampire Radio.
+Fangsmith Father Sebastiaan has two podcasts, Endless Night Vampire Radio and The Father Sebastiaan Experience.
 Besides vampires, topics include magick, the paranormal, music and more.
+He hasn’t created any new shows since 2020, but you can check out what’s there.
 And if you’re into audiobooks, Mike Bennett narrates the classic in the podcast Dracula by Bram Stoker.
 So far, the episodes go up to chapter 21.

 Revisiting Bram Stoker’s Dracula is the obvious choice, but there’s a plethora of vampire reading material out there.
 One I highly recommend is The Historian by Elizabeth Kostova.
 The book creates an intriguing tale by fusing together the historical figure Vlad Tepes and the fictional character Dracula.
 For those who’d like to know more about the real man Vlad the Impaler, have a look at In Search of Dracula by Raymond T. McNally and Radu Florescu, which includes extensive research into the true history of Vlad III and the vampire legends he spawned.